fix-project/bootstrap/README.md

 ```
 ./build-all.sh
 ```
-After building, there should be a `boot/` and a `.fix/` in the source directory of the project.
-Copy both directories to the source directory of Fix.
+After building, there should be a `.fix/` in the source directory of the project.
+Copy this directory to the source directory of Fix.

 ### Experimental: Incremental Build